Australian Sports Museum, Gate 3, Melbourne Cricket Ground

 Highlights of the display include the famous ‘Gatting Ball’, his 1999 Cricket World Cup winners medal, worn Test match shirts and boots, and his iconic floppy white hat.

-Get up close with the ball Warne bowled to achieve his 700th Test wicket in 2006, and reminisce, or simply imagine, how it felt be part of the standing ovation in his home crowd at the ‘G.
+Get up close with the ball Warne bowled to achieve his 700th Test wicket in 2006, and reminisce, or simply imagine, how it felt to be part of the standing ovation in his home crowd at the ‘G.

-Exhibition FAQs
+FAQs

 Yes, it's essential to book a session time for the WARNE exhibit as capacity is limited.